-Consider adding dark chocolate to your snack of choice because it is rich in antioxidants!
-Dark chocolate’s bitter taste may not be liked by everyone, but you may want to consider it as it is one of the healthiest items in the sweets corner.
+Consider adding dark chocolate to your snack because it is rich in antioxidants!
+Everyone may not like dark chocolate’s bitter taste, but you may want to consider it as it is one of the healthiest items in the sweets corner.
 It has lower added sugar and fat compared to milk or white chocolate.
-Dark chocolate contains flavonol-rich cocoa solids more than milk chocolate by two to three times.

 - Natural orange-flavored vegan gummies for kids and adults.